kunji01/mule-email-adapter/README.md

 •	Centrally manage Email addresses for individual application without interrupting operations. <br/><br/>

 --This repository contains adapters to connect to handlers in repository mule-email-adapter-handler.
-If you do not want to change or add adapters, you do not need this repository, checkout or download repository mule-email-adapter-handler.<br/><br/>
+If you do not want to change or add adapters, you do not need this repository, if just want email in your flow, clone or download repository mule-email-adapter-handler.<br/><br/>

 --Make it yours<br/>
-You need to checkout this project and mule-email-adapter-handler both to your Anypoint studio, Change an adapter in this repository, may require to change its respective handler in mule-email-adapter-handler too.
+You need to clone or download this project and project mule-email-adapter-handler both to your Anypoint studio to implement adapters and handlers, Change an adapter in this repository, may require to change its respective handler in mule-email-adapter-handler too.
 If you do not make any changes, just distribute mule-email-adapter.jar in target folder to other projects.
 You do not need to deploy this application, you have to deploy mule-email-adapter-handler to where you host the other projects.
-Check the repository mule-email-adapter-handler for detail.
+Read the repository mule-email-adapter-handler for detail.